TurkeyOfficial Name: Republic of Turkey

-For appointments please call (232) 464-8755 between 09:30-11:30 a.m.
+Appointments are by email only.
+The Agency is open 9:30-11:30 a.m.
 Mondays and Tuesdays.
-The Agency is closed to the public on Wednesday, Thursday and Friday as well as on American and Turkish public holidays.
+The Agency is closed to the public on Wednesday, Thursday and Friday as well as on American and Turkish public holidays..

 Entry, Exit & Visa Requirements

-Crossing the border with Iraq can be time-consuming as the Turkish Government tightly controls entry and exit.
+Iraq: Crossing the border from Iraq can be time-consuming as the Turkish Government tightly controls entry and exit.

-The U.S. Department of State is unaware of any specific HIV/AIDS entry restrictions for visitors to or for foreign residents of Turkey; however, Turkey will generally deport foreigners once HIV-positive status is discovered.
+The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to, or foreign residents of, Turkey.
+However, Turkey will generally deport foreigners once HIV-positive status is discovered.

 Safety and Security